Home Budget Decorating 101

 Mirrors are a great way to add both function and style to your second-hand furniture.
 If you've found an old dresser or console table with a simple, flat top, consider adding a large, decorative mirror above it.
 This creates a stunning focal point and makes the room feel bigger.
 You can even repurpose an old mirror frame by adding a fresh coat of paint or a decorative touch.

-• Tip: A mirror with an ornate frame can add an instant touch of luxury and can be paired with any type of furniture to elevate its look.
+• Tip : A mirror with an ornate frame can add an instant touch of luxury and can be paired with any type of furniture to elevate its look.

 10. Incorporate Storage Solutions

 Another way to make second-hand furniture more functional is by adding extra storage.
-If you've purchased a vintage side table or cabinet, consider adding shelving or baskets inside to keep it organized.
+If you've purchased a vintage side table or cabinet, consider adding shelving or baskets and bins inside to keep it organized.
 You can also use decorative baskets or bins to add storage space underneath tables or in open areas of the furniture.

-• Tip: Look for second-hand furniture that has built-in storage potential---pieces like ottomans, coffee tables, or benches can often hide storage compartments that are perfect for blankets, books, or other items.
+• Tip : Look for second-hand furniture that has built-in storage potential---pieces like ottomans, coffee tables, or benches can often hide storage compartments that are perfect for blankets, books, or other items.

 Conclusion